qifeng22/MT-SSD/README.md

 # MT-SSD
+It is the official code release of MT-SSD.
 This is a point-based single stage 3D detection model.
 Our code based on the OpenPCDet.
 You can follow the below command to install it.

 Requirements: